PsiACE/emo/README.md

 Project Link: [https://github.com/psiace/emo](https://github.com/psiace/emo)

+## License

+This project is licensed under the terms of the [MIT license](./LICENSE).

 ## Credits

 - [Crafting Interpreters](http://www.craftinginterpreters.com): A handbook for making programming languages.
+A lot of code for `"emo"` comes directly or indirectly from here.